-If a student cell phone is taken during class time, the following procedures may occur: First Offense: The phone is taken and returned at the end of the day (after 3:13) Second Offense: The phone is taken and returned at the end of the day (after 3:13), a 30-minute detention is given and parents are notified/reminded about the offense and the policy.
+If a student cell phone is taken during class time, the following procedures may occur: First Offense: The phone is taken to the office and returned at the end of the day (after 3:13) Second Offense: The phone is taken to the office and returned at the end of the day (after 3:13), a 30-minute detention is given, and parents are notified/reminded about the offense and the policy.
 Third Offense and beyond: The phone is taken and released only to a parent/guardian and further discipline actions will be discussed with a parent or guardian.